MichelleChung-code/MichelleChung-code.github.io/_posts/2021-05-19-pokemon-adventures.md

 </a>
 </p>

-The above (and thumbnail) image was drawn by my younger brother, please click on the above image to check out his digital art!
+The above image was drawn by my younger brother, please click on it to check out his digital art website!

 ## Background
 I've always been a huge fan of the Pokémon franchise.
 This began with watching the TV series during my childhood and having "Pokémon Mystery Dungeon: Blue Rescue Team" as my first Nintendo DS game.
 To date, I've played through most of the Nintendo DS/3DS games (including those from the main series,  Pokémon Ranger, and Mystery Dungeon).
 More recently, I've been continuing my journey of becoming a Pokémon master through Nintendo Switch games: "Let's Go Eevee", "Sword", and "Mystery Dungeon: Rescue Team DX".
 I am also the owner of the POGO AllianceCross account (friend code is 0258 2671 0038 😉).